schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Barrier

-A home entertainment installer blinks at a oyster secret door.
+A home entertainment installer blinks at an oyster secret door.

 ## Runtime Anemia